umee-network/umee/x/incentive/README.md

 ### Claiming Rewards

 A user can claim rewards for all of their bonded uTokens at once using `MsgClaim`.
-When a user claims rewards, an appropriate amount of liquid tokens are sent from the `x/incentive` module account to their wallet.
+When a user claims rewards, an appropriate amount of tokens are sent from the `x/incentive` module account to their wallet.

 There are also times where rewards must be claimed automatically to maintain rewards-tracking math.
 These times are:
 - On `MsgBond`